lukstafi/invargent/README.md

 make clean  # remove the executable and intermediate files
 ```

+Version 1.2.1 will be released by the end of March 2014 and is the last version I plan to work on this year, unless new incentives appear.

 Milestones: [x] - completed, [#] - finishing (75%-95%), [+] - in the middle (25%-75%), [-] - just started (5%-25%), [_] - not started.

 Version 2.0 goals -- version targets may be reassigned: